jelmer/disperse/README.md

 disperse
 ========

-disperse is a simple script that I use to create releases for some of the free software packages I maintain.
+disperse is a simple application that I use to create releases for some of the free software packages I maintain.
 It's meant to streamline the releasing process, reducing the human effort involved in creating a release as well as the likelihood of a brown-bag release.